GOOD SAMARITAN ASSISTED LIVING HOME I - PHOENIX Arizona

 Good Samaritan Assisted Living Home I - Amenities:

-Good Samaritan Assisted Living Home I enables older adults to receive multiple features, such as:
+Good Samaritan Assisted Living Home I offers numerous features to senior citizens, such as:

 - Keypad entry